 Box turtles join the birds and butterflies as the beneficiaries of this land-saving project.
 It’s always a thrill when you find a box turtle on the edge of the wild, crossing your path.
 Every box turtle has its own unique pattern of orange, yellow, dark brown, and black starbursts gracing her/his domed shell.
 They have the potential for long lives (80-100 years), but again, habitat loss has taken a heavy toll.

 The box turtle earned its name because a natural hinge on the lower shell (plastron) allows it to pull its head, legs, and tail inside the upper shell (carapace) and plastron.
 They are omnivorous, dining on a menu of slugs, insects, earthworms, and snails as well as mushrooms, berries, fruits, leafy vegetables, roots, leaves, and seeds.
 Females nest in June or early July and can travel great distances to find appropriate nesting habitat.
 They may travel up to a mile, often crossing roads during their journey.

 Box turtles have been found crossing Lothrop Avenue nearby and they’ve also been observed at Coy’s Brook Woodlands.
-With a relatively small home range most of the year of up to two acres, preserving this last lot provides these rare turtles with important habitat for survival.
+With a relatively small home range most of the year of up to two acres, preserving this Last Lot provides these rare turtles with important habitat for survival.

-So, we have until December 31st to raise $180,000.
 If you’re inspired, please support this land-saving project as generously as you can by clicking here to donate online.